 - Values sustainability: the responsibility to care for and protect the environment

 How is this different from traditional school?With the obvious difference being location (classroom vs. outdoors) there are quite a few differences rooted in the philosophy and educational approach to outdoor learning.
 Without being curriculum driven, the children are exposed to many subjects and disciplines such as science, math, art, literature and physical education.
 In a forest school, there is more of an emphasis on the learning process than overall performance.
 Additionally, learners are central to their education and a teacher’s role is more one of guidance rather than instruction.
 Similar to some educational methods, such as a Montessori style, this method of education removes the teacher as an instructor and tester, and more of one who guides and facilitates the child’s educational process.

 What are the benefits of forest schools?While the benefits of forest schools in early childhood education have only recently begun to be researched, many studies have come to similar conclusions.
 These conclusions include that a child’s ability to explore and learn in an outdoor environment increases confidence, self-belief and learning capacity, all while increasing their ability to communicate effectively and problem-solve.
 Additionally, the child develops as a whole with a benefit to the individual’s emotional well-being.
-Research has shown that outdoor play, physical activity and ‘risky’ play are all excellent for child development and learning.
-Forest schools incorporate all of these in a natural environment and give children confidence, self-esteem and knowledge, all without the confinement of walls.

 Would you like to be the first to hear about our new products and more?
 Sign up for our Nature’s Path Newsletter.